 An insight into ICCA 2020, and what benefit this will bring DR in Scotland

-Lucy Greenwood will give the key note presentation on DR in the UK, versus other jurisdictions
+Lucy Greenwood C.Arb FCIArb will give the key note presentation on DR in the UK, versus other jurisdictions

-The President of CIArb, Thomas Halkett, will provide an overview of DR trends across CIArb
+CIArb President, Thomas D. Halkett C.Arb FCIArb, will provide an overview of DR trends across CIArb

 Speakers confirmed for our domestic panel sessions include Graham Boyack from Scottish Mediation Network on Mediation in Scotland, Janey Milligan from CDR on Dispute Avoidance and Lisa Cattanach, the chair of SBCC, on adjudication